 We support the Australian Government’s introduction of the Modern Slavery Act 2018 (Cth), in response to the risk of slavery-like working conditions in the operations and supply chains of Australian companies.

 Suncorp’s Responsible Banking and Insurance Policy, Responsible Investment Policy, Code of Conduct and Supplier Code of Practice help us operationalise our human rights commitments.

-Suncorp will publish a Modern Slavery Statement in 2020–21 and report on how we are identifying and addressing the risks of modern slavery in our operations and supply chain, across Australia and New Zealand.
+Suncorp’s Modern Slavery Statement for 2019-20 reports on how we are identifying and addressing the risks of modern slavery in our operations and supply chain, across Australia and New Zealand.